7 Days Itinerary for Vietnam: Everything You Need to Know

 Expense

-Full Cruise Experience: All this breathtaking beauty and adventure comes at a very reasonable price of $42.30 USD.
+• Full Cruise Experience: All this breathtaking beauty and adventure come at a very reasonable price of 42.30 USD.
 Trust us, for the memories and content you'll create, it's a steal!

 Lunch On Board

-Diverse Menu Options: The onboard lunch offers a delightful mix of traditional Vietnamese dishes and modern culinary twists.
-From fragrant pho to delectable spring rolls and fresh seafood, every bite is a celebration of flavor.
-You’ll also find vegetarian options that highlight the region’s vibrant produce, ensuring everyone’s taste buds are catered to.
+• Diverse Menu Options: The onboard lunch offers a delightful mix of traditional Vietnamese dishes and modern culinary twists.
+From fragrant pho to delectable spring rolls and fresh seafood, every bite is a celebration of flavour.
+You’ll also find vegetarian options highlighting the region’s vibrant produce, ensuring everyone’s taste buds are catered to.

-While the lunch is included in your cruise package, it’s good to know that drinks and some specialty items may be an additional cost.
-Typically, expect to spend around 100,000 VND ($4.25 USD) on drinks if you're in the mood to indulge.
+• While the lunch is included in your cruise package, it’s good to know that drinks and some speciality items may be an additional cost.
+If you want to indulge, expect to spend around 100,000 VND (4.25 USD) on drinks.

 Live Your Best Life — Kayaking The Sea Caves and Hidden Lagoons

-Stunning Views: As you navigate through this maze of incredible rock formations, you’ll be greeted by nature’s finest.
-Think towering cliffs, emerald waters, and caves that seem straight out of a fantasy novel.
+• Stunning Views: As you navigate this maze of incredible rock formations, you’ll be greeted by nature’s finest.
+Think towering cliffs, emerald waters, and caves that seem straight from a fantasy novel.

-Equipment: All gear is provided, so you don’t have to worry about bringing your own kayak or paddles.
-Just bring your sense of adventure (and maybe a waterproof phone case).
+• Equipment: All gear is provided, so you don’t have to worry about bringing your kayak or paddles.
+Bring your sense of adventure (and maybe a waterproof phone case).

 Swimming at Han La Bay

-Han La Bay is basically a paradise in Vietnam.
-This stunning spot is a collection of 400 islands with clean beaches and jaw-dropping views.
-The bay's waters are so clear you’ll feel like you’re swimming in a giant glass of aqua bliss.
+Han La Bay is a paradise in Vietnam.
+This stunning spot contains 400 islands with clean beaches and jaw-dropping views.
+The bay's waters are so clear you’ll feel like swimming in a giant glass of aqua bliss.

-After a refreshing dip, find a cozy spot on the beach to lounge, soak up the sun, and maybe indulge in a tropical drink.
+After a refreshing dip, find a cosy spot on the beach to lounge, soak up the sun, and maybe indulge in a tropical drink.
 You deserve it.

 Getting There

-How to Reach: Han La Bay is accessible by boat from nearby towns.
-Expect a scenic ride that’ll get you pumped for the paradise awaiting you.
+• How to Reach: Han La Bay is accessible by boat from nearby towns.
+Expect a scenic ride that’ll prepare you for the paradise awaiting you.

 Cooking Demonstration

 Under the guidance of a talented chef, you'll chop, mix, and roll your way to creating these tasty delights.
-Don’t worry if you’ve never held a knife before; they’ll help you slice and dice like a pro.
+Don’t worry if you’ve never held a knife; they’ll help you slice and dice like a pro.

-While you’re prepping those rolls, expect to get schooled on the culture and history behind Vietnamese cooking.
-You’ll discover the importance of fresh ingredients, traditional techniques, and why food is such a big deal in Vietnam.
+While you’re prepping those rolls, expect to be schooled on the culture and history behind Vietnamese cooking.
+You’ll discover the importance of fresh ingredients and traditional techniques and why food is such a big deal in Vietnam.

 How to Prepare

-Most classes will provide all the ingredients and tools you need.
-But if you’ve got a favorite apron, don’t be shy to bring it along.
+• Most classes will provide all the ingredients and tools you need.
+But if you’ve got a favourite apron, don’t be shy to bring it along.

 Where to Find It